-This section provides an overview of the compensation awarded to, earned by, or paid to our principal executive officer and our next two most highly compensated executive officers in respect of their service to us for the fiscal year ended December 31, 2022, whom we refer to collectively as our "named executive officers."
+This section provides an overview of the compensation awarded to, earned by, or paid to our principal executive officer, our former principal executive officer, and our next two most highly compensated executive officers in respect of their service to us for the fiscal year ended January 6, 2024, whom we refer to collectively as our "named executive officers."
 Our named executive officers are:

-- · David Berg, our Chief Executive Officer; - · David Willis, our President and Chief Operating Officer; and - · Gavin O'Connor, our Chief Legal Officer, Chief Human Resources Officer and Corporate Secretary.
+- David Willis, our Chief Executive Officer; - Andrea Wasserman, our Chief Commercial Officer; - · Gavin O'Connor, our Chief Administrative Officer, General Counsel and Corporate Secretary; and - David Berg, our Executive Chairman and former Chief Executive Officer.